aiidateam/aiida-tutorials/docs/sections/running_processes/errors.md

 :::{note}

-If the daemon is not running, the calculation will remain in the `NEW` state until you start it by executing `verdi daemon start` in the command line.
+If the daemon is not running, the calculation will remain in the `Created` state until you start it by executing `verdi daemon start` in the command line.

 :::